RossLabCSU/LCD-Composer/Reproducibility/Yeast/README.md

 >\>python plot_Yeast_LCD-Composer_ComputationTimes.py

 This series of commands generates Fig S6A and all panels in Fig S5.
+NOTE: Computation times will, of course, vary based on computer hardware and usage.

 Run the following commands in-sequence to generate Fig S8: